-I have never, ever failed with a sowing of French beans.
+I have never, ever failed with the sowing of French beans.
 I think this says more for their reliability and robustness than it does for my gardening ability.
-They require watering at seedling stage, and once the plant start flowering, but having originated from warmer climbs, French beans are used to drier conditions.
+They require watering at the seedling stage, and once the plant starts flowering, but having originated from warmer climbs, French beans are used to drier conditions.

 I adore chard, especially the perpetual spinach variety.
 In fact, I think I’m in real danger of becoming a perpetual spinach bore.
 This leafy green is just so darn brilliant though.
 Hardy, reliable germinator, quick to mature, and seemingly unperturbed by pests.

 Chard has a long cropping season too – sowing in March and one in August will see you harvesting for 9 months.